brooksberry10/Project-Website/README.md

 # Project-Website
-This website will serve as a portfolio for my projects
+This website will be used for blog posts for an Innovation Technologies class at FSU